 - Kitchen renovation: $12,000 to $40,000 to $100,000 and up, depending on the size of the kitchen, cost of materials and appliances, the linear footage of cabinetry and counters, and whether you’re moving plumbing and walls

-All of these numbers are rough estimates, but they should serve to give you some sense of the costs involved in a renovation.
-The main impact on cost is scope.
-Infrastructure will be the biggest expense, followed by other large components like HVAC, electrical, flooring, and the roof.
+These numbers are rough estimates, but they should give you some sense of the costs involved in a renovation.
+The main impact on price is scope.
+Infrastructure will be the most significant expense, followed by other significant HVAC, electrical, flooring, and roof components.
 Making use of less expensive materials will only give you marginal savings.

-Fact is, you won’t know what the expected costs will be until you’ve settled on a final plan with your architect and contractors.
-If you’ve chosen a good team, then they’ll know what suggestions to make that can help you cut costs.
+You won’t know the expected costs until you’ve settled on a final plan with your architect and contractors.
+If you’ve chosen a good team, they’ll know what suggestions to make to help you cut costs.
 Whatever number they finally give you, make sure you have another 10-15% of that as a cushion.
-Renovation projects almost always encounter unexpected costs, so it’s better to be prepared.
-Final costs can be anywhere from $300,000 to $1 million and up.
+Renovation projects almost always encounter unexpected expenses, so it’s better to be prepared.
+Final costs can range from $300,000 to $1 million.

-Mix high and low: When choosing materials, try to juggle between high-and low-end quality.
-It’s fine to choose a high-quality tile backsplash, just so long as you balance that cost with an off-the-shelf option for the second bath.
-Put the high-quality finishes on things that people are likely to notice.
-Save your money on those parts that visitors are less likely to notice.
+When choosing materials, try to juggle between high-and low-end quality.
+Choosing a high-quality tile backsplash is fine, just so long as you balance that cost with an off-the-shelf option for the second bath.
+Put high-quality finishes on things that people are likely to notice.
+Save your money on those parts that visitors are less likely to see.

 Whatever your final vision is, don’t expect it to turn out exactly as you hoped.
 Unexpected problems can emerge, which will change the final plan.
-Going too over budget might mean having to forgo particular renovations until a later time.
-But by involving an architect as early as possible in the process, you can avoid most significant problems and still turn out with an impressive renovation in line with what you had in mind.
-It’s a long journey, but by knowing what’s ahead and putting as much time into the planning and design phase as you can, you can reach the top of the mountain.
+Going too over budget might mean having to forgo particular renovations later.
+But by involving an architect as early as possible in the process, you can avoid the most significant problems and still turn out with an impressive renovation in line with what you had in mind.
+It’s been a long journey, but you can reach the top of the mountain by knowing what’s ahead and putting as much time into the planning and design phase.